ftamburin/ItaNeMoASR/README.md

 # ItaNeMoASR
-Scripts and models for an Italian ASR system based on NVIDIA NeMo
+Scripts and models for setting up an Italian ASR system based on NVIDIA NeMo.

+This scripts have been tested on:

 ## Citation